-These sections, cut from the smaller sizes of French rubber - tubing, are now in almost universal use in connection with other appliances for regulating, and their value has been greatly enhanced since the Magill band has furnished a better means for their attachment.
+These sections, cut from the smaller sizes of French rubber tubing, are now in almost universal use in connection with other appliances for regulating, and their value has been greatly enhanced since the Magill band has furnished a better means for their attachment.

-Their power, though great, is limited, sizes of Rubber Tubing for they cannot exert so great a force as most generally used. the metals, but their wide range of applicability and the persistence of their power places them among the most valuable adjuncts of regulating devices.
+the metals, but their wide range of applicability and the persistence of their power places them among the most valuable adjuncts of regulating devices.